 The 2019-20 fire season was unprecedented.
 The fires impacted Victorian communities with property losses, environmental impacts and resulted in the tragic loss of five lives.
 As IGEM’s inquiry indicates, there are further opportunities to strengthen Victoria’s emergency management arrangements, so that the sector and community are best placed to prepare for, respond to and recover from all future emergencies.

-The Victorian Government accepts all of IGEM’s recommendations, across both reports.
+The Victorian Government accepted all of IGEM’s recommendations, across both reports.

-The Victorian Government response commits to immediate actions in advance of the 2020-21 summer season and long-term actions, addressing all of IGEM’s recommendations.
-Further details will follow in an implementation plan, which will set the basis for a future roadmap for sector reform.
+The Victorian Government response committed to immediate actions in advance of the 2020-21 summer season and long-term actions, addressing all of IGEM’s recommendations.

 If you would like to receive this publication in a more accessible format, you can request it via our feedback form.